 - The DSG Agent MUST be configured so that each interface requiring the DSG Tunnel is a member of the appropriate multicast group.
 An IP Multicast address to DSG Tunnel Address association MAY span one or more IP subnets.
 An IP Subnet MAY span one or more downstreams. - The use of an IP Unicast address to transport DSG Tunnel information is intended only to support legacy DSG servers and networks that do not support multicast IP routing.
 Otherwise, the binding of an IP Unicast address to a DSG Tunnel is explicitly deprecated.
-If the message stream from the DSG Server to the DSG Agent is IP Unicast, then the CMTS that hosts the DSG Agent MUST support that IP Unicast message stream by at least one of the following three methods:12 - The CMTS supports IP Multicast tunneled over IP Unicast.
+If the message stream from the DSG Server to the DSG Agent is IP Unicast, then the CMTS that hosts the DSG Agent MUST support that IP Unicast message stream by at least one of the following three methods: 16 - The CMTS supports IP Multicast tunneled over IP Unicast.
 The DSG Server or a router external to the DSG Server would encapsulate the IP Multicast packet within an IP Unicast packet.
-The CMTS would de-encapsulate the IP Unicast tunnel and forward the IP Multicast packet to the DSG Agent [GRE 1] [GRE 2].
+The CMTS would deencapsulate the IP Unicast tunnel and forward the IP Multicast packet to the DSG Agent [GRE 1] [GRE 2].
 In this case, the DSG Agent receives an IP Multicast packet, and so the DSG Classifier is configured with the appropriate IP Multicast destination address. - The CMTS translates the IP Unicast address to an IP Multicast address.
 The new multicast packet would be forwarded to the DSG Agent.
 In this case, the DSG Agent receives an IP Multicast packet, and so the DSG Classifier is configured with the appropriate IP Multicast destination address. - The CMTS forwards the IP Unicast packet directly onto the DOCSIS downstream.
 This option may cause an IP Unicast packet with the provisioned DSG Tunnel MAC address to be forwarded in a multicast fashion on multiple DOCSIS downstream channels.
 In this case, the DSG Agent receives an IP Unicast packet, and so the DSG Classifier is configured with the appropriate IP Unicast destination address.

-5.2.2.5 MAC Addressing for DSG Tunnels
+5.2.2.5 MAC Addressing for DSG Tunnels17

-The destination MAC address of the DSG Tunnel is known as the DSG Tunnel Address.
+- The destination MAC address of the DSG Tunnel is known as the DSG Tunnel Address.
 The DSG Agent MUST be configurable to use a multicast (group) MAC address as the DSG Tunnel Address.
-The DSG Agent MUST also be configurable to instead use a unicast (individual) MAC address as the DSG Tunnel Address.
-It is
+The use of a unicast MAC address is explicitly deprecated. - A multicast (group) MAC address may be derived by taking a unicast (individual) MAC address, and setting the I/G bit to a one.
+The I/G bit is the Individual/Group bit, and it is the LSB of the first byte of the MAC address [IEEE 802.3].